-Most people will naturally judge a man from the type of hair he wears, and so wearing one of the popular mens hairstyles is not only necessary, but a must have for any man to be complete in 2017, below you will find examples selected by famous barbers of haircuts that will still look cool in 2018!
+Most people will naturally judge a man from the type of hair he wears, and so wearing one of the popular men’s hairstyles is not only necessary, but a must have for any man to be complete in 2021, below you will find examples selected by famous barbers!

 Popular hairstyles of 1950s-1960s

 Do you remember old movies?
 1950s were a time of comparative prosperity, which influenced fashion and the concept of glamour.
 Hairstylists invented new guys hairstyles for wealthy clients.
 Films and music industry influenced popular hairstyles around the world, both in mainstream fashion and teenage sub-culture.

 Elvis Presley and James Dean had a great influence on the high quiff, pompadour and slicked back styles.
 Opposite to fashion styles crew cut, flat top and ivy league were popular particularly among high school and college students.